m417z/m417z.github.io/about.md

 ### Software

+* [Windhawk](https://windhawk.net/) - The customization marketplace for Windows programs.
+* [7+ Taskbar Tweaker](https://tweaker.ramensoftware.com/) - A Windows taskbar customization tool.
 * [Unchecky](https://unchecky.com/) - A tool for Windows that automatically unchecks unrelated offers to keep potentially unwanted programs out of the computer.
 Was acquired by Reason Cybersecurity.
-* [7+ Taskbar Tweaker](https://tweaker.ramensoftware.com/) - A Windows taskbar customization tool.
 * [Ramen Software](https://ramensoftware.com/) - More software for Windows.

 ### Other projects